katistix/nft-lens/README.md

 - Connect with MetaMask
 - Search NFTs by Wallet Address
 - Simple search history
+- Click on an image to preview it

 # 🔜 Future Improvements
 - Being able so save Addresses
-- Bigger preview for NFTs
 - Implementation with Docker
 - Automated deployment using Github Action